-On March 30, 2007, we announced that we had entered into a definitive agreement with K-V, to transfer our assets and grant a sublicense of our rights under the Acrux Agreement related to Evamist to K-V, or the Transaction.
-The closing of the Transaction occurred on May 15, 2007 and on July 27, 2007, we received FDA approval of the Evamist NDA.
-An initial \$10 million was paid at closing and \$140 million was paid upon FDA Approval.
+On March 30, 2007, we announced that we had entered into a definitive agreement with K-V, to transfer our assets and grant a sublicense of our rights under the Evamist Agreement to K-V, or the Transaction.
+In August 2008, the Company assigned all of its rights and obligations under the Evamist license agreement to K-V. The closing of the Transaction occurred on May 15, 2007 and on July 27, 2007, we received FDA approval of the Evamist NDA.
+An initial

+\$10 million was paid at closing and \$140 million was paid upon FDA approval.
 These payments have been recorded as deferred revenue and will be recognized as revenue ratably over the remaining 21.5-month term of the Improvement License, from August 1, 2007 to May 15, 2009.

 Cost of goods sold and manufacturing.
+(Unaudited)